 Prospective students must demonstrate commitment, maturity and a readiness to work and grow in an educationally creative environment.

 Before you can become a student at CCS, we need to know more about you.
 This is your first step - complete it now and then follow up with the other pieces as soon as you can.

-Submit TOEFL, ACT or SAT scores
+TOEFL, IELTS, ACT or SAT Scores

 Successful completion of ELS 112 may be used in place of the TOEFL test.
 Please

 Applicants who have earned a high school or university level credential from an institution where the primary language of instruction was English may have their test requirement waived; contact International Admissions to discuss.

 Submit all parts of the application by December 1 to be automatically considered for our highest tuition scholarships.

 February 1: Priority Deadline

 For students who want to ensure full consideration for financial aid and early registration.

 After February 1: Applications will be considered on a rolling basis.